 If you’re like most Americans, the second neighborhood sounds more appealing to you.
 In a recent survey by the American Planning Association, when people were asked what made an ideal community, the top answer was having locally owned businesses nearby.

 When you have shopping to do, it’s tempting to take the easy route and head down to the mall – or easier still, just browse Amazon.com.
-Major chain stores and Internet retailers offer a huge selection, plus the convenience of one-stop shopping.
-On top of that, their prices often beat the local stores.
+But keeping your dollars in your hometown has other advantages.
+Here are just several of the many benefits you can reap by shopping locally:

 A Closer Community.
 Shopping at local businesses gives neighbors a chance to connect with each other.
 It’s easier to get to know someone you see often at a local coffeehouse than someone you only wave to on your way in and out of your house.
 Knowing your neighbors makes it possible to exchange favors, such as pet-sitting or sharing tools.